Man accused of exposing himself while begging for money

 Police say when Robinson walked up to the victim, he was exposing himself in an attempt to "beg for money."
 As the victim walked away Robinson allegedly followed her.
 At that point, the woman called police.

-Robinson was arrested after he seen walking in the area.
+Robinson was arrested after he was seen walking in the area.
 He was charged with obscenity.

 More News